Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 [future-possibilities]: #future-possibilities

 I believe this RFC represents a fairly comprehensive plan for handling serialization in a high-performance, zero-allocation approach.
-Aside from the possibility of incorporating jobification (which is an open question - not to be answered by this RFC - as to determine what parts of our codebase can find value from jobification and whether it will be beneficial or detrimental to move serialization to jobs after this work is done), I have no current thoughts on future work to add to this.
+Aside from the possibility of incorporating jobification (which is an open question - not to be answered by this RFC - as to determine what parts of our codebase can find value from jobification and whether it will be beneficial or detrimental to move serialization to jobs after this work is done - the cost of the context switch to a job thread may actually be more expensive than the serialization itself after these changes), I have no current thoughts on future work to add to this.